 Our competitors vary in size and in the breadth and scope of the products offered.
 Many of our competitors and potential competitors have greater name recognition, longer operating histories, more established customer relationships and installed customer bases, larger marketing budgets, and greater resources than we do.
 Further, other potential competitors not currently offering competitive solutions may expand their product or service offerings to compete with our products and platform capabilities.
 For instance, a number of our potential competitors already have close, integrated relationships with our customers and potential customers for other service offerings.
 If any of these potential competitors were to provide an automation solution within their current service offerings as a single, integrated solution, our customers and potential customers may choose to adopt the integrated solution due to administrative ease or other factors that are outside our control.
 Our current and potential competitors may also establish cooperative relationships among themselves or with third parties that may further enhance their resources and product offerings in our addressable market.
-Our competitors may be able to respond more quickly and effectively than we technology that reduces demand for our products and platform capabilities.
+Our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards, and customer requirements.
+An existing competitor or new entrant could introduce new technology that reduces demand for our products and platform capabilities.
 In addition to product and technology competition, we face pricing competition.
 Some of our competitors offer their on-premises or SaaS solutions at a lower price, which has resulted in, and may continue to result in, pricing pressures.